-Coke: 1Q Earnings Snapshot
+Coca-Cola profit jumps as costs fall, new drinks arrive

 - The unspoken factor in Amazon’s search for a new home: Jeff Bezos’ support for gay rights

-Coke shares have decreased 4 percent since the beginning of the year, while the Standard & Poor’s 500 index has stayed nearly flat.
-The stock has climbed 2 percent in the last 12 months.
+Revenue fell 16 percent to $7.63 billion during the quarter, mainly because it’s shedding its bottling operations.
+The numbers still topped Wall Street expectations.

+Shares Coca Cola Co. rose almost 2 percent before the opening bell Tuesday.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on KO at https://www.zacks.com/ap/KO